burnzoire/checkride-client/README.md

 ### Quoll App

-In lieu of an installer, the windows build folder `quoll-client-win32-x64` can be copied to a location of choice before running the quoll-client.exe contained within.
+Once packaged (see below), the app can be distributed by copying `quoll-client-win32-x64` to a location of choice before running the `quoll-client.exe` contained within.
 As of writing, this app will launch in the system tray and no other UI exists.
 It's simply run as a daemon that forwards UDP datagrams on port `41234` to the webserver located at `http:localhost:3000`.
 Be sure to open both of these ports (UDP for the former, obvs, and TCP for the latter)

 ### Config